What is Neurontin?

-Avoid taking an antacid within 2 hours before or after you take Neurontin.
+Avoid taking an antacid within 2 hours before you take Neurontin.
 Antacids can make it harder for your body to absorb gabapentin.

 Neurontin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Neurontin: hives; fever; swollen glands; painful sores in or around your eyes or mouth; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Neurontin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 Some side effects are more likely in children taking Neurontin.
-Contact your doctor if the child taking this medication has any of the following side effects:
+Contact your doctor if the child taking this medicine has any of the following side effects:

 changes in behavior;